-Asbru is a java based ready to use, full-featured, database-driven web content management system (CMS) with integrated community, databases, e-commerce and statistics modules for creating, publishing and managing rich and user-friendly Internet, Extranet and Intranet websites.
+Asbru is a java-based, ready-to-use, full-featured, database-driven web content management system (CMS) with integrated community, databases, e-commerce, and statistics modules for creating, publishing, and managing rich and user-friendly Internet, Extranet, and Intranet websites.

-Such as Custom templates and data, Password protected content, Multi-lingual content, communities, E-commerce and website analytics, SEO friendly, Advanced WYSIWYG Content Editor, Workflow processes, Support for custom programming interfaces, etc..
+Such as Custom templates and data, Password protected content, Multilingual content, communities, E-commerce, and website analytics, SEO-friendly, Advanced WYSIWYG Content Editor, Workflow processes, Support for custom programming interfaces, etc.

 Walrus CMS – java CMS based on Spring framework

 What makes Walrus stand out is that it does not have a separate administration interface – you edit your content just by point and click and drag and drop.
-It is built on the Spring framework, employs lightweight and clean architecture, thus is easily extendable.
+It is built on the Spring framework, employs lightweight and clean architecture, and thus is easily extendable.

 Pulse – Java web app framework / CMS solution

-Magnolia CMS – Easy-to-use enterprise-grade CMS based on java
+Magnolia CMS – Easy-to-use enterprise-grade CMS based on Java

-She uses an SQL-based database backend for stores the data.
-It specially designed for broadcasters and large organizations to manage their broadcast content.
+She uses an SQL-based database backend for storing the data.
+It is specially designed for broadcasters and large organizations to manage their content.